webchick/webchick.tech/cm5qekqmo000k0al8b7iz3zgs.md

 * Re-enact that enlightening conversation you had at a conference in a 5 min video on social media

 * Take that code snippet you used to fix that issue and chuck it on GitHub

+* Take that REALLY deep dive you did on that problem and turn it into a downloadable “cheat sheet” or “template” that requires someone to put their email address in to get. ← boom, potential customer.

 * etc.